A very common knitting mistake is a dropped stitch. So you may be wondering first of all what the heck it is and then what to do about it.

-Sometimes a stitch just slips off your needle and you may not even notice until you have worked a few rows.
+Sometimes a stitch just slips off your needle and you may not even notice until you've worked a few rows.

-Knit over to the spot where the dropped knit stitch is.
+Knit over to the spot where the dropped stitch is.
 You want to knit all the way up to the right of it.

-First photo.
-With your crochet hook push it through the dropped knit stitch from front to back.
+Second photo.
 Then hook the very first ladder onto the hook with the stitch.
 Notice that the ladder is behind the stitch.